-[5.18.]
-This The initial policy is in the 2016 Neighbourhood Plan was a result of the concern by the local community to protect the natural environment in and around Southwell.
-It is was prepared with informal advice from the Nottinghamshire Biodiversity Action Group, the RSPB, and the Royal Entomological Society.
-It also takes took account of the responses from the formal consultation by the Environment Agency (EA) (East Midlands), Historic England, Natural England, Nottingham County Council, and the Nottinghamshire Wildlife Trust-andothers.
+6.18.
+The initial policy in the 2016 Neighbourhood Plan was a result of the concern by the local community to protect the natural environment in and around Southwell.
+It was prepared with informal advice from the Nottinghamshire Biodiversity Action Group, the RSPB, and the Royal Entomological Society.
+It also took account of the responses from the formal consultation by the Environment Agency (East Midlands), Historic England, Natural England, Nottingham County Council, and the

+Nottinghamshire Wildlife Trust.

-- [5.19.]
+- 6.19.
 There are no habitats of international importance within the Southwell parish.
-However, development has the potential to degrade or destroy national and local priority habitats or species included in the Natural Environment and Rural Communities (NERC) Act, the UK Natural Environment Bill 2020; those andthose occurring on Local Wildlife sites, the Local Nature Reserve (Southwell Trail) and other elements of the Green and Blue InfrastructuresInfrastructure i. - [5.20.]
+However, development has the potential to degrade or destroy national and local priority habitats or species included in the Natural Environment and Rural Communities (NERC) Act, those occurring on Local Wildlife sites, the Local Nature Reserve (Southwell Trail) and other elements of the Green and Blue Infrastructure i. - 6.20.
 The UK government announced its intensions in Biodiversity 2020 A Strategy for England's Wildlife and Ecosystem Services that sought to change the country's situation of net biodiversity loss to one of net gain.
-This aim is now reflected primarily in the Natural Environment Bill-2020Act 2021 and is reflected in the National Planning Policy Framework (NPPF), para 170d "Planning policies and decisions should contribute to and enhance the natural and local environment by: minimising impacts on and by providing net gains for biodiversity, including by establishing coherent ecological networks that are more resilient to current and future pressures".
-The NPPF also gives powerful protection for the natural environment and public well -being from its conservation in paras 8, 119 120 and174 and 174 to 182. - [5.21.]
-The Defra Biodiversity offsetting metric uses a standardised formula to calculate the number of "biodiversity units" to be lost as a result of on a development, based on the condition and extent of habitat(s) affected. - [5.22.]
-Southwell Town Council is committed to assisting NSDC to produce a Register of Vegetation in partnership with NSDC, identifying the trees and strategic vegetation which are of value in giving amenity, character, and biodiversity to Southwell within the concept of the Blue and

-Green Infrastructures- and historical significance.
+This aim is now reflected primarily in the Environment Act 2021 and the National Planning Policy Framework (NPPF), para 170d "Planning policies and decisions should contribute to and enhance the natural and local environment by: minimising impacts on and providing net gains for biodiversity, including by establishing coherent ecological networks that are more resilient to current and future pressures;".
+The NPPF also gives powerful protection for the natural environment and public well -being in paras 8, 119 120 and 174 to 182. - 6.21.
+The Defra Biodiversity offsetting metric uses a standardised formula to calculate the number of "biodiversity units" on a development, based on the condition and extent of habitat(s) affected. - 6.22.
+Southwell Town Council is committed to assisting NSDC to produce a Register of Vegetation, identifying the trees and strategic vegetation which are of value in giving amenity, character, and biodiversity to Southwell within the concept of the Blue and Green Infrastructures and historical significance. - 6.23.
+"The Hedgerow Regulations only protect "country hedgerows", defined as hedgerows on or next to: - land used for agriculture or forestry, - land used for breeding or keeping horses, ponies, or donkeys,